Akash-kumar-sikarwar/helpinghands/README.md

 Helping Hands
 =============

-A big application built for android handheld devices.
-It is an application that uses services of camera, sms, email, contacts, GPS, .
+An application built for android handheld devices.
+It uses services of camera, sms, email, contacts and GPS.
 It sends videos to a web applications and current location co-ordinates for use by police.

+Tools Used:
+->Eclipse(no gradle)
+->Sqlite based